cloudmesh-community/hid-sp18-523/project-report/report.md

   displayed.
 * Click on Prediction button.
 It will generate the prediction values for all the selected Input entries with Item Identifiers.

++@fig:BuiltAPIonCSVFile shows the API got created on the CSV format file, for generating the predicted values using the features from the dataset.
+These predicted values matches with the values generated from the local or webservice created.

 ![Built API on CSV File](images/csvscreenshot.png){#fig:BuiltAPIonCSVFile}